kksgandhi/personal_site/Buffalo.md

 Flip over two cards, a qualifier and a noun, then try to name someone there.
+For example, if you flip over "female" and "chemist", you could say "Marie Curie"

-Teaches people to think about [[diversity]].
-One player flipped over "attractive feminist" and snickered, which led to a teachable moment about what feminism is.
-Similarly "female physicist" forces them to think about who they value in that field or why they can't think of anyone
+Teaches people to think about [[diversity]] because you may flip over pairs that are non-stereotypical.
+If you flipped "female chemist" and were unable to come up with an answer, it could prompt discussion about why female physicists aren't common in popular culture.
+One player flipped over "attractive feminist" and snickered because their perception of feminists were ugly man haters.
+This led to a teachable moment about what feminism is when the male host of the game said "oh you don't think I'm handsome?
+I'm a feminist".